 This recipe was inspired by my mom.
 My step-dad went vegan for about 3 years, and she was forced to become creative in the kitchen.
 She would often make a vegan pizza for them to share, artichoke hearts, roasted red pepper and tofu.
 Although I think she just marinaded her tofu in Briggs Aminos.
 I still remember thinking how wonderful it was that my mom had found recipes they could both enjoy!
 That’s what this recipe is for me!
 I love a vegetarian dish that everyone at the table is happy to eat.

 The balsamic adds a very deep flavor, rich flavor.
 This flavor marries so well with your favorite Italian dishes.
 Have you ever had tofu croutons?
 Yup these guys float on your soup.
 They were the perfect topper to the roasted tomato garlic soup I will be sharing with you tomorrow!
 Each bite of soup was elevated by the tofu, and that is tofu winning in my book – #winning!

-- i block extra firm tofu, pressed and cubed
+- 1 package extra firm tofu pressed and cubed

 - 3 tbs. balsamic vinegar